course-files/ServingMLModels/app_server_reverse_proxy_server_setup.md

 ## Step 1: Create a Self-Signed Private Key and Public Certificate for HTTPS

 Git Bash is installed together with various UNIX utilities.
 One of these utilities is **OpenSSL**.
-Execute the following in a terminal to confirm that you have OpenSSL installed:
+Execute the following **in a Git Bash terminal** to confirm that you have OpenSSL installed:

 ```shell
 openssl --version